 - Change oriented

-- Ability to communicate in a variety of settings
+- Ability to travel in the course of performing duties.

 Any attachments will be accessible after you click to apply.